-Utopia Art is recognised as some of the most beautiful and sought-after contemporary artwork to be found in Australia.
-Some of the Utopia artists are among Australia's top collectable artists and several are past winners and finalists of the prestigious Telstra National Aboriginal & Torres Strait Islander Art Awards.
+Over nearly 4 decades.
+Mbantua Gallery has developed a wonderful rapport with the traditional people of Utopia, who are as some of the most beautiful and sought-after contemporary artwork to be found in Australia.
+Some of the Utopia artists, such as Emily Kngwarreye, Gloria Petyerre, Minnie Pwerle and Barbara Weir are among Australia's top collectable artists.